chetmurthy/sandbox-public/jcf/bcr.md

    known, easily identified.)
 Programming languages all contain lots of subtleties and I understand that as teachers we deliberately eschew the sordid aspects (I do this myself when teaching beginners).
-But why discard simple constructions, which also make the code more elegant ?
+But why discard simple constructs, which also make the code more elegant ?

 While `break/continue/return` are present in most imperative